Abderrahmen-taouai/Project-Calculator-/README.md

-# My Library App
+# Calculator App

-This is a library app project for The Odin Project.
-It allows users to keep track of their book collection.
+This is a simple calculator app built using HTML, CSS, and JavaScript.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

-## Features

-- Add new books to the library
-- Remove books from the library
-- Mark books as read or unread

-## Technologies Used

-- HTML
-- CSS
-- JavaScript
+It is a project for [The Odin Project](https://www.theodinproject.com/) curriculum.

-## Live Preview
+## Live Demo

-You can view a live preview of the project (https://abderrahmen-taouai.github.io/Project-Calculator-/)
+You can try out the live demo of the calculator app here [https://abderrahmen-taouai.github.io/Project-Calculator](https://abderrahmen-taouai.github.io/Project-Calculator-/)